Glossary

 Near Field Communication Example

 NFCs are everywhere, including the items you use every day.
-For example, your phone is an NFC.
-An NFC can be placed on anything you want to access with a tap of another device or even another person’s hand.
+Your phone is one.
+An NFC can be placed on anything you want to access with a tap of another device, or even another person's hand.

-It is a part of the set of standards known as RFID (radio-frequency identification).
-It uses similar radio frequencies to communicate with another device, which is why it’s sometimes called RFID.
-This allows you to connect smartphones, tablets, credit cards, and more to share contact information or photos easily, pay bills, or shop.
+It belongs to the set of standards known as RFID (radio-frequency identification) and uses similar radio frequencies to reach another device, which is why people sometimes call it RFID.
+That link is what lets you connect smartphones, tablets, and credit cards to share contact information or photos, pay bills, or shop.

 How Is NFC Used in Banks?

-Furthermore, it is used for mobile payments and authentication, allowing users to pay for items with their smartphones at retail locations or log into secure areas.
-Banks can benefit from the use of NFC by offering consumers faster and more secure ways to conduct financial transactions.
+The technology covers mobile payments and authentication, so users can pay for items with their smartphones at retail locations or log into secure areas.
+For banks, the payoff is faster, more secure financial transactions for their customers.

 How Is NFC Used in Healthcare?

-NFC-enabled medical devices send information via tags placed on patients’ bodies, including vital signs readings, medications, allergies, etc. These data are transmitted to the central system for further analysis and possible recommendation of actions via Bluetooth or Wi-Fi.
+NFC-enabled medical devices send information via tags placed on patients' bodies, covering vital signs readings, medications, allergies, and so on.
+That data flows to the central system for further analysis and possible recommended actions, carried over Bluetooth or Wi-Fi.

 How Is NFC Used in Airlines?